Holy Rood House

 The house was a Convent (The Sisters of the Holy Rood), before the present Trust began its work of therapeutic care in 1993.
 There is now a small residential community working alongside others, mainly voluntary staff, to provide hospitality for the many guests who visit from across Britain.

 There are two houses, next door to each other.
-Thorpe House was purchased by the Trust in 1996.
+Juliet House was purchased by the Trust in 1996.
 Both houses are situated within creative gardens and a tranquil environment.

 Our main focus is on health and well-being.
 We are a community of healing and we find ourselves working at the cutting edge of society and the Church, breaking down prejudices and fears, and welcoming many different kinds of people of all ages and backgrounds.
 Our holistic and sensitive approach to different traditions is reflected in our accompaniment towards the transformation of people’s lives.

-In 2001 The Centre for The Study of Theology and Health was opened in Thorpe House, springing from and informing the therapeutic work of Holy Rood House.
+In 2001 The Centre for The Study of Theology and Health was opened in Juliet House, springing from and informing the therapeutic work of Holy Rood House.

 What kind of community are we?